-- Incorporate landscaped medians to divide travel lanes at intersections in high travel areas. - Include sidewalks adequate for several people walking, separated from the roadway with landscaping. - Provide safe and clearly marked pedestrian crossings. - Design adequate setbacks between the roadway and adjacent uses to buffer the impacts of traffic, incorporate streetscape elements to help define and enhance the pedestrian realm where setbacks are smaller. - Design corridors in the character of the Districts through which they pass. - Include attractive street lighting that is standardized along a corridor, down-directional and dark-sky friendly. - Enhance the visual quality of roadways by burying overhead utilities. - Design signage that identifies businesses without dominating the setting or skyline.
+- Whenever sufficient right of way exists or mutual agreement for acquisition of right of way is reached, include sidewalks adequate for several people walking, separated from the roadway with landscaping. - Provide safe and clearly marked pedestrian crossings. - Design corridors in the character of the Districts through which they pass. - Include attractive street lighting that is standardized along a corridor, down-directional and dark-sky friendly unless it is incompatible with existing lighting or cost prohibitive. - Enhance the visual quality of roadways by burying overhead utilities if appropriate. - Design signage that identifies businesses without dominating the setting or skyline.

-- Landscaping can help make our streets more walkable and seem less defined by just motor vehicles. - Safety for pedestrians is also an important objective if we are to create a more livable community. - By standardizing a theme along a corridor, such as through improvements to West Lincolnway, other areas can become distinctive districts, like Downtown Cheyenne has become. - Many residents appreciate the black light posts in the Downtown area, and would like to see more of them in the community. - If properly designed, signs can be an attraction, not a distraction, for the motorist. - Attractive and inviting corridors can create lasting impressions on visitors, which helps boost tourism and economic vitality.
+- Low maintenance landscaping including but not limited to native grasses or rockscaping can help make our streets more walkable and seem less defined by just motor vehicles. - Safety for pedestrians is also an important objective if we are to create a more livable community. - By standardizing a theme along a corridor, such as through improvements to West Lincolnway, other areas can become distinctive districts, like Downtown Cheyenne has become. - Many residents appreciate the black light posts in the Downtown area, and would like to see more of them in the community. - If properly designed, signs can be an attraction, not a distraction, for the motorist. - Attractive and inviting corridors can create lasting impressions on visitors, which helps boost tourism and economic vitality.